PREGNANCY, BABIES & PETS

 ‐‐Henry Ward Beecher

-Cats and dogs provide companionship, spontaneous, exuberant affection.
-In return, when we choose to take in an animal companion, we provide a caring a loving home for what should be the duration of its life.
+Cats and dogs provide companionship and spontaneous, exuberant affection.
+In return, when we choose to take in an animal companion, we provide a caring, loving home for what should be the duration of their lives.
 The emotional ‘contract’ you make with a companion animal is much the same as the one you make when choosing to bring a new baby into the world ‐ suddenly a life is in your hands, and the well being of this living creature depends on you.

 During pregnancy, your companion cat/s and or dog/s can provide immense comfort, stress relief and can be a welcome diversion.
 Attuned to their human’s moods and feelings, some companion animals seem to sense their owner’s pregnancy even before they know themselves!
 Stroking your cat while it sleeps on your lap (or expanding belly) can lower the blood pressure and have a calming effect.
 Taking your dog for a gentle walk can be wonderful exercise, helping circulation and assisting with good positioning of the baby in the womb in preparation for birth.